gary1030/observability-demo/README.md

 ## Getting Started

-1. Start Service
+### Start Service

+To start the service using Docker Compose, run:

 ```sh
 docker-compose up -d
 ```

+### Access the Web Application

-2. Open `http://localhost:3001` and click the button on the website.
+1. Open `http://localhost:3001` and click the button on the website.

+2. Open `http://localhost:4000` to view the Grafana dashboards.

-### API
+### API Endpoints

+You can interact with the web application using the following API endpoints:

 1. Create Task